Buying vs Building Villa in Bali: 9 Key Factors to Consider

 • If you’re patient and want full control over the design, building can be a smart, cost-effective option.

-The prices may vary depending on location, size, and design complexity, so use these figures as a general guide.
+The final prices may vary depending on location, size, and design complexity, so use these figures as a general guide.

 Aspect Buying a VillaBuilding a Villa